 You can further configure the buckets within which users are calculated to return in. e.g. If you pick "each day", Mixpanel will count users who return on Day 1, Day 2, Day 3 and so on.

 Apart from the standard options, Mixpanel also allows you to customize the buckets within which users may return.
 You can learn how to do so with this guide.

 Global Filters and User Cohorts

-Click on the Filter button under FILTERS and select an event property, user profile property, or cohort to filter the entire report by.
+Click on the Add button under FILTERS and select an event property, user profile property, or cohort to filter the entire report by.
 Unlike the filters described above which only filter each event, global filters apply to the entire report.